 The author's name will display in the blog post and the main Blog Page, depending on your template and Style Editor settings.
-You can also set it to display in the Summary Block.
+You can also set it to display in the Summary Block and Archive Block.

 Step 9 - Add an excerpt

 Blog excerpts give your readers a taste or a teaser of a full blog post.
-If you tend to write longer posts, or if your posts are heavy with images or videos, a blog excerpt makes it easier for viewers to scroll through your blog and click posts to read in full by clicking "Read More."
+If you tend to write longer posts, or if your posts are heavy with images or videos, a blog excerpt makes it easier for viewers to scroll through your blog and read posts in full by clicking "Read More."

-If you don't add a post excerpt, the full post will display on the main Blog Page.
+If you don't add a post excerpt, the full post will display on the main Blog Page (in list view formats).